lenmus/lenmus/README.md

 # An app to study music theory and train you ear

+> ### This project is CANCELLED as of June/2023.
+This project is no longer maintained.

+> ### Maintenance is officially suspended and I'm not going to develop the project further.
+Nevertheless, sporadically there could be some maintenance to fix a bug.
+See #156 for more details and updates.

 [![Build Status](https://travis-ci.org/lenmus/lenmus.svg?branch=master)](https://travis-ci.org/lenmus/lenmus)
 [![Coverity Scan](https://scan.coverity.com/projects/7992/badge.svg)](https://scan.coverity.com/projects/lenmus)

 LenMus Phonascus, "the teacher of music", is a free program to help you in the study of music theory and for training your ear.